markroyer/eclipse-terminal-app/README.md

 # eclipse-terminal-app

 This project is an example Eclipse, feature-based, terminal application that includes plugin tests.
+This is a seed project for creating terminal-based OSGI applications.

 ## Building

-The project can be built most using maven from the `eclipse-terminal-app.parent` directory.
+To build the project, use maven from the `eclipse-terminal-app.parent` directory.
 Typing

 ```bash
 mvn clean verify